-As it was rightly said by Mr. White – “I am the one who knocks”.
+As Mr. White used to say – “I am the one who knocks”.

 This new explosion in IT is definitely the one that is knocking on every VCs and investors doorstep.
 This could be precisely said because the overall investment in Financial Technology has already surpassed the 2017 results in mid-year itself.